yanxiaodi/vs-code-revision/README.md

 * `revision.otherWritingStyle`: If you choose `other` as the writing style, you can specify your own style here.
 * `revision.sourceLanguage`: The source language of your text.
 * `revision.targetLanguage`: The target language of your text.
+* `revision.reviseAction`: The action to perform when revising the text.
+You can choose from `insert` and `copy to clipboard`.
+* `revision.translateAction`: The action to perform when translating the text.
+You can choose from `insert` and `copy to clipboard`.

 ## Known Issues

 The keybinding might not work properly on some Linux machines or conflict with other extensions.
 Please open issues to describe your environment.
 Thanks.

 ## Release Notes

+### 0.0.4

+Add options to specify the action to perform when revising/translating the text.
+You can choose from `insert` and `copy to clipboard`.

 ### 0.0.3